Aqua jogging doesn’t have to be relegated to the fate of the injured runner.

 Reading this because you’re injured?

-If aqua jogging still doesn’t appeal or you don’t have access a few other things to help:
+If pool running workouts still don’t appeal to you or you don’t have access a few other things to help:

 - How to mentally comeback from an injury